Bell ringing is a thriving ancient English art - there are about 40,000 ringers nationwide who ring regularly for Sunday services.

 There are nearly 70 towers with bells in Surrey alone.

-Each time the bells are rung they appear in a different order.
+Each time the bells are rung they sound in a different order.

 A 'quarter peal' is similar and lasts for about 45 minutes.